haiiro-shimeji/gmap/README.txt

 * If you would like to use third party functionality such as mouse wheel support or Clusterer, read thirdparty/README.txt for download links and instructions.

+* If you are translating this module to a different language also see the gmap.strings.php file for further installation instructions.
+This is required for translation of marker type strings to work.

 Google Maps and XHTML
 ---------------------